csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Summer2025/Lecture_01.md

 #### Personal Relationships
 - Why family members can remember the same event completely differently
-- How understanding perceptual differences can improve empathy
-- The role of attention in relationship conflicts

 ---

 # Discussion Questions

 ### Personal Reflection Questions:
-1. "Think of a time when you were certain you saw or heard something, but others disagreed.
-How might today's concepts explain this experience?"
+1. Think of a time when you were certain you saw or heard something, but others disagreed.
+How might today's concepts explain this experience?

-2. "How has your cultural background shaped what you pay attention to or how you interpret situations?"
+2. How has your cultural background shaped what you pay attention to or how you interpret situations?

 ### Application Questions:
-3. "If eyewitness testimony can be unreliable due to how our brains construct reality, how should this impact our legal system?"
+3. If eyewitness testimony can be unreliable due to how our brains construct reality, how should this impact our legal system?

-4. "How might understanding cultural differences in perception help in resolving international conflicts or misunderstandings?"
+4. How might understanding cultural differences in perception help in resolving international conflicts or misunderstandings?

 ### Critical Thinking Questions:
-5. "Is there such a thing as 'objective reality' if everyone's brain constructs their own version of events?"
+5. Is there such a thing as 'objective reality' if everyone's brain constructs their own version of events?

-6. "How might social media and technology be changing how our brains construct reality?"
+6. How might social media and technology be changing how our brains construct reality?

 ---
 # Additional Resources